 In this analysis mode, each element's ratio is compared to a specified value.
 The comparison can be either greater (>) or less than (<) the specified value.
-If the element should not be considered, the comparison should be marked as "Ignored".
+If the element is not needed for the separation definition, the comparison should be marked as "Ignored".
 If the sample should be diverted if the comparison is True, the comparison should be marked as "Desired".
 If the sample should be NOT be diverted if the comparison is False, the comparison should be marked as "Required".